 Similar to other hotel-branded credit cards, you'll need to stay at participating hotels to make this card truly worthwhile.
 Plus, though you only need to redeem 7,500 points for Category 1 hotels, there aren't many locations classified as Category 1, so you may need more than 7,500 points for a night if you're using your points.
 If you're looking for a more flexible travel credit card, there are ones on the market, such as the Capital One® Venture® Rewards Credit Card, that allow you to use your rewards on credits for different types of travel.
 The Marriott Bonvoy Boundless™ Credit Card does not offer an introductory no-APR period, and it charges a 5 percent balance transfer fee, so there are better options if you're looking mainly to transfer your balance to another card.

-The Hilton Honors American Express Surpass® Card is offering a higher welcome offer opportunity: 130,000 points and a free weekend night reward, earned by spending $4,000 in the first four months of opening an account.
+The Hilton Honors American Express Surpass® Card is offering a higher welcome offer opportunity: 125,000 points earned by spending $2,000 in the first three months of opening an account.
 This card charges a $95 annual fee.
 Terms apply.
 See Rates and Fees.
 American Express is a CardRatings advertiser.